Challenges and Solutions for Improving Participation of Populations with Low Education Levels in Biomedical Research

 group,

-environment, and nutrition, and, and don't forget that the brain health has a
+and don't forget that the brain health has a

 tremendous impact in the way

-that education could be absorbed.
 And the way also-- the way that the ability to

 attain higher levels

 of education depend a lot on brain health.
-So it's traditionally, groups, for example, with

 intellectual disability,

-attain lower levels of education.
 But still they can be offered tremendous help,

 and for many reasons.